vai312/M1_Game_Tic_Tac_Toe/1_Requirements/README.md

  ID | Description | Status
 ----|  ---------- | -----
 HR_1 | It should take input from players |
-HR_2 | It should show which player won and which player loses |
+HR_2 | It should show which player won  |
+HR_3 | It should show game is draw |
+HR_4 | It should show invalid input if the player put an invalid move
+ |
+HR_5 | It should show updated board of tic tac toe each time |

 ## Low level Requirements:
  ID | Description | Status